 Or are you perfectly satisfied to walk around the block with your favorite dog and keep your cardiovascular system idling along just fine with regular physical activity?

 Perhaps you are like the the men I see at my YMCA, one of whom is a power lifter who began lifting when he was 50 or 55, or you are like Green Bay Packer fan Ray, almost 90, who exercises every day, or Chuck who roots for the Vikings, and played college football at Mankato State University in the 1950's.

 I exercise in part because I have young children and want to be a vital part of their lives while they still really need me.

-We are training for the general good feelings and health of it, rather than a sport or an event, and now there is even more reason to continue, or even train a little more diligently, because of recent discoveries about the benefits of physical exercise for our brain fitness.
+We are training for the general good feelings and health of it, rather than a sport or an event, and now there is even more reason to continue, or even train a little more diligently, because of recent discoveries about the benefits of physical exercise for our brain fitness for over 50.

 Physical activity/exercise is the most important thing we can do to increase two newly discovered capacities of the human brain, neurogenesis and neuroplasticity.